LCM-8: Modifications

-U.S. usage
+US usage

 They were used by the United States Navy and Army during the Vietnam War.
 During the Vietnam War, there were two new aluminum LCM-8s on Johnston Island, which carried trucks and cargo between islands, and one being used as a rescue boat.
 They had the newer fluid shift transmissions, and 2-671's paired up to two props.

 In I Corps (the northernmost military district in Vietnam) boats based at Da Nang, Tan My and Cửa Việt had three man crews of various rates and ranks.
-On U.S. Navy boats, the senior rate was usually a third-class petty officer or above, and the two crewmen could be E-2, E-3 or E-4 ranks (i.e. seaman apprentice, seaman, or petty officer third class).
+On US Navy boats, the senior rate was usually a third-class petty officer or above, and the two crewmen could be E-2, E-3 or E-4 ranks (i.e. seaman apprentice, seaman, or petty officer third class).
 One of the two crewmen was almost always an Engineman and could be an ENFA, ENFN, or an EN3 in rank.
 The LCM-8s there all had two sets of the twin 6-71 Detroits paired up to a hydro transmission.
 Two air compressors, port and starboard of the engine sets, provided air pressure to operate the air cylinders that raised and lowered the bow ramp.
 The air cylinders were below deck in the eighth void from the bow and stretched cables attached to the ramp to raise it.
 Lowering the ramp was accomplished by releasing the air and allowing gravity to bring the ramp down.

 They also saw use during Operation Just Cause in Panama as well as Operation Desert Shield and Operation Desert Storm.
 Three Army LCM-8s served in the 1992–1993 US mission to Somalia (fictionalized in Christian Bauman's 2002 novel The Ice Beneath You, which is set in part on a US Army LCM-8 near Kismaayo, Somalia), and a platoon of LCM-8s from the 1098th Trans Co. deployed to Port-au-Prince for the Haitian invasion (1994).
 The United States Army Reserve's 464th Transportation Company assisted the United States Coast Guard in patrolling the Potomac River after the terrorist attacks on September 11, 2001.

 Some are currently deployed aboard Maritime Prepositioning ships to facilitate their mission of being able to unload all their cargo while still offshore with no outside assistance.